xuanzee/PUI2016_fb55/HW1_fb55/README.md

 work with github
 basic bash commands
-understand how to setup your environment creating and checking into github an ipython notebook
+understand how to setup your environment creating and checking into github an Jupyter notebook